saltlab/Pangor/README.md

 =======
 ## README ##

 Pangor is a static analyis framework for discovering and analyzing the pervasive bug patterns of JavaScript.
-It is used as part of our study [Mining the Pervasive and Detectable Bug Patterns of JavaScript](htttp://salt.ece.ubc.ca/software/pangor/).
+For details on Pangor, see our method description and empirical study [Mining the Pervasive and Detectable Bug Patterns of JavaScript](htttp://salt.ece.ubc.ca/software/pangor/).

-Pangor contains two analysis types: keyword change analysis and flow analysis.
+Pangor contains two analysis types: keyword change analysis and instance checker analysis.

 ## Keyword Change Analysis ##